srose99/frameworks_and_languages_module/docs/02 server-frameworks.md

                 docker run --publish 8000:8000 ${DOCKER_IMAGE}
             ```
     * Exiting from docker
+        * By default express does not listen to SIGNALS.
+We need this extra line to allow docker to close on `ctrl + c`
         * ```javascript
             // Docker container exit handler - https://github.com/nodejs/node/issues/4182
             process.on('SIGINT', function() {process.exit()})